USF Track & Field Opens Indoor Season With Program-Record Relay Performance

 Sprints/Hurdles:

 Markel Jones advanced through both rounds of the men's 60-meter hurdles, placing fourth in prelims with a time of 7.85 seconds before finishing third in the final at 7.71.
-In the men's 60-meter dash, Issac Chandra qualified for the final with a fourth-place prelim time of 6.76 and placed fifth overall in 6.77 seconds.
+In the men's 60-meter dash, Issac Chandra qualified for the final with a fourth-place prelim time of 6.76, a personal best, and placed fifth overall in 6.77 seconds.

 RESULTS: